Are Intermediates Skiers Missing Out On So Much More?

 Everyday when I’m out on the slopes teaching I look around and see countless intermediate skiers that have the potential to do so much more with their skiing.
 Maybe what I’m seeing is what they want to do, maybe it’s what intermediate skiers think intermediate skiers do, maybe they don’t know what is possible and could be missing out on so much more with just a little bit of help and advice.

-I have the impression that the traditional method of booking a skiing holiday may be back to front.
+The traditional method of booking a skiing holiday could be back to front.
 To give you an example, it goes something like this:

 1. Research a resort based on price, accommodation, availability, airport.